colindean/manager-things/README.md

 created them.

 If you spot something unoriginal, call it out _politely_ in an issue so that I can cite it.

+## Manager README

+I took some time to write out my thoughts at [Colin Dean's managerreadme.com](https://managerreadme.com/readme/colindean/cks3sd) but likely have moved elements of it to this repository in some way.